How to survive FOSDEM

 Logistics

 Lectures take place in several buildings (AW, H, J, K, U).
-At same time.
+At the same time.
 Getting from one to another takes time.
-You can meet people on a way and decide to discuss something rather than go for talk.
+You can meet people on a way and decide to discuss something rather than go for a talk.

 FOSDEM map